 The Center for Theological Research, directed by Dr. Malcolm Yarnell, seeks to promote evangelical and Baptist theology among Southern Baptists.
 The center accomplishes this task through special lectures, think tank sessions, and study programs.
 A number of special lectures, the first of which is the Day-Higginbotham Lectures series, are managed by the Center.
-The think tank sessions invite established scholars to participate in discussions concerning crucial theological topics, such as the challenge of open theism or the necessity of confessional theology.
+The think tank sessions invite established scholars to participate in discussions concerning crucial theological topics.
 The first of the study programs, the Oxford Studies Program, offers students a chance to earn credit for classes taken while journeying through the British Isles.
-For information concerning the special lectures, the think tank sessions, or the study programs, please contact the office of Dr. Yarnell at 817-923-1921, ext.
-4495